logzio/logz-docs/_source/user-guide/integrations/custom-endpoints.md

 You can enhance your alert notifications with data pulled from the triggered alert.

-For example, you can add a **View in Kibana** drilldown link to a notification using the following:
+For example, you can add a **View in OpenSearch Dashboards** drilldown link to a notification using the following:

 ```
 "alert_view_link": "{{&alert_app_url}}#/view-triggered-alert?from={{&alert_timeframe_start_epoch_millis}}&to={{&alert_timeframe_end_epoch_millis}}&definitionId={{&alert_definition_id}}&switchToAccountId={{&account_id}}"